 Then, create 2-3 mock testimonials in the voice of your customers and users.
 Even better, if you have actual testimonials from your test customers and users, use those!

-Your goal is to think about the world in the customer and user’s mind, and ensure your product is built on their personas.
+Your goal is to think about the world from the vantage point of the customer/user, ensuring your product is built on their personas.

 Now that you have your press release and your testimonials, you can finally dive into evaluating your proposed features.